 "It took me a number of years to get the help I needed, having different treatments, trying different medication, it was just really debilitating," Nic says.
 "I was hospitalised a couple of times.
 I think part of it was me not knowing how to talk about myself and my own experience."

 Symptoms of depression can be hard to recognise in ourselves.
 We all have moments of sadness, and times when we may feel helpless or unmotivated.
-While for short periods these symptoms don’t add up to depression, if these feelings remain constant for more than 2 weeks, they can be something more serious.
+While for short periods these symptoms don’t always add up to depression, if these feelings remain constant for more than two weeks, they can be something more serious.

 - Low interest or motivation.